harkerbyte/harkerbyte/README.md

 ### Recently reported

 <li> <a href=https://github.com/harkerbyte/gsplinter>gsplinter</a></li></i>
-<strong>This package was recently reported...
-Logs now archived ( check back later for the upgraded version ) </strong>
+<i>This package was recently reported...
+Logs now archived ( check back later for the upgraded version ) </i>

+<strong>This package is now available on Linux-monster </strong>
+<a href="https://github.com/harkerbyte/linux-monster" title="Linux-monster">Linux Monster 🗿</a>